Ten Tips For Grantwriting

 10) If you are writing a proposal in-house, ask someone not involved with your organization to read a draft.
 It will be easier for them than for you to see what important details may be missing or not described well.
 It's worth your time cooking dinner for a spouse or good friend to get this kind (free) assistance.
 We hope you find these Ten Tips useful.
 Following them will help you make the most persuasive case that the problem you address is real, that your organization is the best one to do what needs to be done, and that a funder can be confident in awarding you a grant.

-ZIMMERMAN LEHMAN IS AVAILABLE TO HELP YOU RESEARCH AND WRITE GRANTS!
+LEHMAN IS AVAILABLE TO HELP YOU RESEARCH AND WRITE GRANT PROPOSALS

 This information is the property of Zimmerman Lehman.
 If you would like to reprint this information, please see our reprint and copyright policy.